 Jonathan Alley, Addison

 Jonathan graduated from the University of Maine in 2010 with a Bachelor’s degree in Business Management.
 After completing school, he worked at a local elementary school before joining Machias Savings Bank in 2011.
 In 2015, Jonathan was promoted to branch manager, being the youngest employee in that role at the time.
-Originally form Beals, he was happy to take on a leadership role at DEI because of his interest in our education program, both as a former educator, and a dad of two.
+Originally from Beals, he was happy to take on a leadership role at DEI because of his interest in our education program, both as a former educator, and a dad of two.

 Christopher Bartlett, Eastport